-Can we just say that we love the State of Louisiana.
+Can we just say that we love the State of Louisiana?
 We appreciate our customers for their business and for helping spread the word about who we are and what we do.
 We fall under the classification of ‘you don’t know what you don’t know’.
-We have lost track on the amount of occasions when a customer has made the comment: “I never knew your type of business existed”.
+We have lost track on the number of occasions when a customer has made the comment: “I never knew your type of business existed”.
 Most people are left with little option when talking to their car insurance company about diminished value claims, total loss, and collision repair inspections.
 That is why this business model exists and as you can see from the article below, we are growing.

 Contact us today if you need help with your diminished value claim, total loss claim, and/or collision repair inspection.

 Billy Walkowiak, founder of Collision Safety Consultants